 How long you brine depends more than anything on the type and size of meat you use.
 Different meats, even different cuts of the same animal have different muscle structures.
 A very broad and general rule of thumb is to brine for an hour for every pound of meat, but again some cuts fare well doing longer, others do better in a shorter time.
 Follow the recipe if you’re using one.

-How does brining work?
 It is a widespread theory that brining works through osmosis, this is untrue.
 Brining works through diffusion.
 The different definitions are as follows:

-Osmosis: a process by which molecules of a solvent pass through a semipermeable membrane from a less concentrated solution into a more concentrated one.
+A process by which molecules of a solvent pass through a semipermeable membrane from a less concentrated solution into a more concentrated one.

-Diffusion: Diffusion is net movement of anything from a region of higher concentration to a region of lower concentration.
+Diffusion is the net movement of anything from a region of higher concentration to a region of lower concentration.
 Diffusion is driven by a gradient in concentration.
 This means if the gradient of salt increases in the water higher to that of a chicken, diffusion happens and they even each other out.